 When businesses expand, they order new equipment and build larger facilities required to increase production.
 The local economy indirectly benefits from business expansion as average wages increase and people spend more at local restaurants, retailers and shops.

 A great example of business expansion in Lake Wales is Kegel, a company that manufacturers bowling lane machines and other bowling related services.
+If they keep growing at this rate, they might consider Austin office lease rates or something similar at some point in the future.
 Three years ago, Kegel added a machine workshop, which allowed them to in-source most of their manufacturing work to fill orders quickly and more efficiently.
+As businesses continue to grow, owners are always looking for new ways to be productive and allow various parts of their business to run smoothly.
+Even if it is doing a quick google search into small business payroll software, this shows that they are thinking of ways to make a positive difference to their company.

 Kegel is now able to manufacture much of their equipment in-house, rather than relying on third-party vendors.
 The expansion has added 11 jobs Lake Wales market so far.
 Kegel also generates revenue and passes it into the local economy in the form of payroll and wages.